Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Statement of results

-We illustrate $C$ graphically by plotting a generator over $\Field$ of $C\otimes\Field[U,U^{-1}]$ of the form $U^x \cdot \xi_i$ with Alexander depth~$y$ on the plane at the position $(-x,y)$.
+We illustrate $C^{\infty}$ graphically by picking a filtered basis $\xi_i$ over $\Field[U]$ of $C$ and plotting a generator over $\Field$ of $C\otimes\Field[U,U^{-1}]$ of the form $U^{-x} \cdot \xi_i$ with Alexander depth~$y$ on the plane at the position $(x,y)$.
 Then the differential of a generator at $(x,y)$ can be graphically represented by arrows connecting the point at $(x,y)$ with the coordinates of other generators.
 These arrows necessarily point (non-strictly) to the left and down.
 The complex $\Cvert$ is obtained by restricting to one vertical column, and $\Chor$ is obtained by restricting to one horizontal row.
+(See the left-hand side of Figure~\ref{fig:HFKtoHFD}.)